LucaVazz/SetlXHelper/README.md

 Just type code ;)
 ![Illustration of the Syntax Definitions](screenshots/readme_syntax.PNG) *Keep in mind: The colors don't come from the Helper-Plugin.
 You can choose them as you like by selecting a Color Scheme you like from the* Preferences *Menu of Sublime Text.*
-I recommend using the *Monokai Extended* Color Scheme.

 #### Quickly Open the [Quickreference](https://github.com/LucaVazz/SetlXQuickreference/blob/master/SetlX-Quickreference.pdf)